The Summer School is located at the UniversitÓ della Svizzera Italiana (USI), Lugano Campus (in walking distance to the city center of Lugano).

 Each regular workshop runs from Monday through Friday (from 8 h 30 through 18 h), an average effective teaching time of 7 to 8 hours per day, i.e. a total of up to 35-40 hours for each workshop.

-All workshops will be oriented towards practical applications and spend roughly half of their time on applied work and exercises (many workshops will make heavy use of computer software); there will be ample time to discuss and try to solve problems related to your personal research with the instructors and your fellow participants.
+All workshops will be oriented towards practical applications and spend roughly half of their time on applied work and exercises (many workshops will make heavy use of computer software); there will be ample time to discuss and try to solve problems related to your personal research with the instructors and fellow participants.
 Participants are strongly encouraged to work on their own data and research problems to get the most out of the Summer School experience.

-Register by filling-in the on-line registration form bnhjki (this is the only form of registration).
-Registration is conditional until you have paid the invoice (within four weeks of reception).
+Register by filling-in the on-line registration form (this is the only form of registration).
+Registration is conditional until you have paid the invoice (within three weeks of reception).
 If you applied for the reduced (student) fee a recommendation letter/copy of an official document stating your student status is required to make your registration final.
 Registration is on a frist-come first-serve basis.

 The language in all workshops and lectures will be English, therefore active and passive command of English is expected.

 The Swiss Summer School is funded through participant's fees.[Details]

 The Summer School is financed through participant's fees and cannot offer any scholarship, grant or financial aid.
 If needed, participants should seek financial assistance at their home institution.
 [Some advice here.]

 At the end of the successful completion of a workshop, a Certificate of participation will be delivered, attesting the active presence of the participant during the 5 days of each workshop.
 Partial presence will be noted on the Certificate.
 Furthermore no certificate will be delivered for a workshop a participant has attended less than three full days.
 For the two-day Preliminary Workshop a Certificate of Participation is only delivered on request.
 Each day your instructor will circulate a register; make sure to sign it, every morning and evening, attesting your presence.